Geography and Philosophy

-We courted Autumn for a long time, most aggressively with a letter from the Department Chair discussing her finer points as a philosopher, before she finally agreed.
+We courted Autumn for a long time, most aggressively with a letter discussing her finer points as a philosopher, before she finally agreed.
 Here’s how she finally made the decision: “Growing up I switched schools all the time so I was able to take hard look at education and really draw this distinction between education and understanding or learning and that really rich involvement in the process of learning....When I decided to continue my education...I was really looking for that.
 Intuitively, it makes sense: if you want to have a deep understanding of how things work you should probably question how things work all the time.
 It clicked.”
 At this point we have a long conversation about violence, education and Foucault, cognitive science — Autumn favors a Cognitive Science Major! — and whether or not jellyfish have mouths.
 Autumn is currently planning to pursue graduate education in philosophy.

 —Autumn Soli is a Philosophy major and a Cognitive Science and Psychology Minor and also has Business Administration Certificate.
 She recently received both the Robert Evans and David “Doc” Mayo Scholarship and the Darland All-American Scholarship.